CDCgov/prime-reportstream/prime-router/docs/design/proposals/0024-original-message-passthrough.md

 * Identify an item as an original passthrough item
 * Reproduce the content of the original item

+This information would be made available to the `translate` step of the UP, which would then be changed to retrieve the original item instead of performing FHIR to HL7v2 translation.
+Furthermore, modifications to the `batch` step are necessary to send the original item as a standalone object with the original filename.

 The following proposed implementations can be grouped into two major approaches: storing the HL7v2 data within the FHIR bundle, or utilizing the blobURL of the original item upload.